Moremar/tuto-angular/README.txt

 Session are an object that is created in the backend once the user enters his credentials.
 The backend then "knows" the client as long as the session is open.

-With Angular we cannot use this mechanism, since frontend and backend are totallyy decorrelated.
+With Angular we cannot use this mechanism, since frontend and backend are totally decorrelated.
 They only communicate via HTTP calls.

 In Angular, once the client sends the credentials, the backend will generate a token from them, encode it with a secret key only the backend knows, and sends it to the Angular frontend.
-Every time the client sends a request that needs authentication, it will attache this token.
+Every time the client sends a request that needs authentication, it will attach this token.
-The backend will then validate that it is correct, and if it is accept to execute the request.
+The backend will then validate that it is correct, and execute the request.

 The backend needs to have an HTTP endpoint to create a user, and to get a token for an existing user.
-We can use Firebase that provides this service out-of-the box without writing our own backend.
+We can use Firebase that provides this service out-of-the-box without writing our own backend.

 The Angular app must have a login form allowing the user to :
  - create an account
  - login with an existing account
- - log out
+ - logout

-It should then communicate with an Auth service that handles the sign up / log in / log off.
+It should then communicate with an auth service that handles the signup / login / logout.

 If we want to store the auth token so that it is read when the page reloads, we need to use either cookies or local storage (an API controlled by the browser to store key/val pairs on the file system).